RamezTaher/Discord-2.0-front/readme.md

 # Discord Clone UI

-This is the backend for the [Discord Clone Nest](https://github.com/RamezTaher/Discord-2.0-back) project.
+This is the frontend for the [Discord Clone Nest](https://github.com/RamezTaher/Discord-2.0-back) project.

 ## Setting up the Backend